Tips for Driving in San Francisco

 • Also pay attention to street sweeping times and days, as well as tow-away zones.

-• SFPark, has a website and a mobile app that can help you locate places to park, as well as find out how much it will cost.
+• SFPark has a website and a mobile app that can help you locate places to park, as well as find out how much it will cost.

 Drive Carefully

 For many San Franciscans, driving is a last resort since there are plenty of public transportation options, and the city is so friendly to bicyclists and pedestrians.
 However, many people do drive in the city every day, and most come out of it unharmed.
-Just do your best to look out for pedestrians and all other travelers, regardless of their mode of transportation, and pay attention to street signs and parking signs.
-Above all, don't expect to get anywhere in a hurry, and you'll be alright.